node-prism/arc/README.md

 # API overview

-Below is a brief overview of the API to help you get a feel for what this package can do for you.

 For a more thorough API reference, please look at the tests in this repository.

 ## Creating a collection